 How much does every revenue stream contribute to the overall revenues?

 There isn’t a single way to generate revenues.
-You might choose a subscription business model, a freemium, a fee or membership model.
+You might choose a subscription business model, a freemium, a fee, or membership model.
 That also depends upon the industry, product, and service you offer.

 For instance, Facebook uses a hidden revenue generation model.

 In short, the utterly free platform in a way “hides” to its users the way it monetizes.
-Of course, businesspeople and marketers are well aware of how Facebook makes money as it has been so far a proper advertising channel for many businesses.
+Of course, business people and marketers are well aware of how Facebook makes money as it has been so far a proper advertising channel for many businesses.

 Yet for a decade Facebook has benefited from a vast stream of revenues and high profitability without most users ever noticing it.

 Thus, the way you monetize isn’t only about the bottom line but also about the kind of organization you’re building.
-If the revenue streams you generate provides value and is in line with your users’ interests, there is no need of corporate slogans like “don’t be evil.”
+If the revenue streams you generate provides value and is in line with your users’ interests, there is no need for corporate slogans like “don’t be evil.”